 Once inside the body, the Physiomesh materials caused a severe inflammatory immune system response in some patients.

 This resulted in swelling and severe pain and eventually required corrective surgery to remove the mesh.
-This complication was primarily linked to problems with the coating.
+Someone primarily linked this complication to problems with the coating.
 However, the polypropylene mesh material itself proved to be problematic and not biocompatible in some recipients.

 After years of adverse events and complications related to these problems, Ethicon eventually issued a safety recall notice in 2016 which advised doctors and hospitals to stop using the Physiomesh products immediately.
 Not long after this recall, Physiomesh lawsuits started to get filed across the country by people who had the defective mesh product surgically implanted and suffered adverse results.